ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

     \end{matrix}
    \right].

-As is easily seen, the eignevalues of the Jacobian matrix are simply
+As is easily seen, the eigenvalues of the Jacobian matrix are simply

 .. math::